zsparal/api-documentation/source/reference/v1/customers-api/delete-customer.rst

 .. api-name:: Customers API
    :version: 1

+.. warning:: The v1 API has been deprecated.
+The v1 API will be supported for the foreseeable future, at least until
+             July 2023.
+However, new features will only be added to the v2 API.

-.. warning:: This is the documentation of the v1 API.
-The documentation for deleting customers in the new v2 API can be
-             found :doc:`here </reference/v2/customers-api/delete-customer>`.
+             The documentation for deleting customers in the new v2 API can be found :doc:`here </reference/v2/customers-api/delete-customer>`.
 For more information on the v2 API, refer to our :doc:`v2 migration guide </migrating-v1-to-v2>`.

 .. endpoint::
    :method: DELETE